indra-ehep/KinFit_Skim/PUJetIDEff/README.md

    Once completed, it will produce file 'TTTT_pujetid_eff_raw_2017.root'

-   The last step is to modify 'codes/CreatePUJetIDEff.C' so that is processes the raw histograms of TTTT_pujetid_eff_raw_2017.root to produce 'TTTT_pujetid_eff_2017.root'.
-Use the later file for the CBA analysis.
+   The last step is to modify 'codes/CreatePUJetIDEff.C' so that it processes the raw histograms of TTTT_pujetid_eff_raw_2017.root and produce 'TTTT_pujetid_eff_2017.root'.
+Use the later file in CBA analysis.
    The expected contents of the two files are shown below.

    ```console